gappeah/SUI-Crypto-analysis/README.md

-# Sui Crypto Analysi - A Python Project
+# Sui Crypto Analysis - A Python Project

 SUI is the native coin of the Sui network, a layer-1 blockchain platform designed for global adoption that utilizes a novel object-centric data model and the Move programming language.
 The SUI coin has a capped total supply of 10 billion.